How to Catch a Porcupine with a Live Trap

 • Porcupines are nocturnal animals.
 They are covered with sharp quills to use as a defense mechanism against predators.
 Porcupines are great climbers and have a good sense of smell.
 They can be aggressive when provoked.

-• Use apples with salt to bait the trap, making sure it is placed behind the trigger plate of the trap.
+• Use apples with salt to bait the trap, making sure they are placed behind the trigger plate of the trap.

 • Check the trap once in the morning and once in the evening.
 Once a porcupine is caught, check with your local authorities to make sure you safely and correctly relocate it.

-• Prevent porcupines from invading your property again by removing any potential food sources and trash, as well as keeping a live trap on the base of your tree.
+• Prevent porcupines from invading your property again by removing any potential food sources and trash and keeping a live trap on the base of your tree.

 Questions and Answers